Robert Loyd-Lindsay, 1st Baron Wantage: Military service

 Lindsay fought as a captain in the Scots (Fusilier) Guards during the Crimean War.
 He was awarded the Victoria Cross for his actions on 20 September 1854 at the Battle of the Alma and 5 November at the Battle of Inkerman.
 The London Gazette described his actions as follows:

+Lindsay was personally presented with the Victoria Cross by Queen Victoria at the first VC investiture held at Hyde Park, London, on 26 June 1857.

 On 9 November 1858 Lindsay was appointed as Equerry to HRH The Prince of Wales and served as such before resigning on 7 February 1859.
 The brief period as Equerry was due to his engagement and impending marriage to The Honorable Harriet Sarah Jones Loyd.
 The couple were then known as Loyd-Lindsay.

 Loyd-Lindsay was later involved in the volunteer movement, serving as Colonel of the Royal Berkshire Volunteers, and subsequently Brigadier-General of the Home Counties Brigade.
 He was one of the first recipients of the Volunteer Officers' Decoration.
 He was also Lieutenant Colonel of the Honourable Artillery Company from 13 November 1866 to 17 August 1881.

 Political career

 Loyd-Lindsay sat as Conservative Party Member of Parliament for Berkshire from 1865 until 1885 and served under Lord Beaconsfield as Financial Secretary to the War Office between 1877 and 1880.
 He was appointed a Knight Commander of the Order of the Bath (KCB) in 1881.
 In 1885, he was elevated to the peerage as Baron Wantage, of Lockinge in the County of Berkshire.
 He then served as Lord Lieutenant of Berkshire from 1886 until his death.
-Having been initiated as a freemason, passed and raised in Malta en route to the Crimea in 1854, he became Provincial Grand Master of Berkshire from 1898 until his death in 1901.
+Having been initiated as a Freemason, passed and raised in Malta en route to the Crimea in 1854, he became Provincial Grand Master of Berkshire from 1898 until his death in 1901.

 He was appointed the first Chairman of the Council of the National Rifle Association on 25 November 1890.